Dynamic Programming – Longest Common Subsequence

 In a given string of length n, there can be 2n subsequences can be made, so if we do it by recursion then Time complexity will O(2n) since we will solving sub problems repeatedly.

-We will solve it in Top-manner and store the solution of the sub problems in a solution array and use it when ever needed, This technique is called Memoization.
+We will solve it in Bottom-Up and store the solution of the sub problems in a solution array and use it when ever needed, This technique is called Memoization.
 See the code for better explanation.

 Print the Longest Common Subsequence:

 Take a look into the LCS used in the code

 Start from bottom right corner and track the path and mark the cell from which cell the value is coming and whenever you go diagonal ( means last character of both string has matched, so we reduce the length of both the strings by 1, so we moved diagonally), mark those cells, this is our answer.